First Foundation Bank Review

 at First Foundation Bank

 First Foundation Bank is a brick-and-mortar bank headquartered in Irvine, California.
-Founded in 1990, they currently have 713 employees.
-Total bank assets total $11.2 billion, and they have $4.8 billion in advisory assets under management.
+Founded in 1990, they currently have 588 employees.
+Total bank assets total $12.8 billion, with $5.3 billion in advisory assets under management.

-The bank also has a sizeable online presence and offers several online-only products and services, including deposit accounts, and credit cards, along with a reasonably competitive rate.
+The bank also has a sizeable online presence and offers several online-only products and services, including deposit accounts and credit cards.

 It’s also worth mentioning that aside from the branch and online personal banking, First Foundation Bank also offers business checking accounts, private wealth management, and trust services.